jancarlohendriks/portfolio-2021/content/projects/bert-govers.md

 url: https://www.studiobertgovers.nl/
 ---

-Studio Bert Govers is an award winning Design Studio (Goed Industrieel Ontwerp, Reddot Design Award, ...).

-The web design was created by the designer himself.
+### Bert Govers is a Product & Graphic Designer based in Eindhoven.

+He has been awarded for his designs with
+- Reddot Design Award
+- Design Preis Deutschland
+- iF Design Award